 Jeanne isn’t depicted as the perfect nun in the pop-culture retellings of the Loudun possessions - there's a reason for that, and we'll get to it.
 In the meantime, let’s just say that if she hung up her habit and got married, her wedding dress wouldn’t be white.

-Mother Superior “Burned” With Desire For The Sexy Parish-Priest
+Mother Superior “Burned” With Desire For The Handsome Parish-Priest

 Rhetorically asking, does this sound like a healthy attraction from one nun to a priest?